Roadmap

 Why It Matters

 With final and interim targets published, building owners can integrate targets into their long-term capital planning.
-This ensures that whole building retrofits can be completed when equipment is at the end of its useful life, which is when upgrades are most cost effective.
+This ensures that whole-building retrofits can be completed when equipment is at the end of its useful life, which is when upgrades are most cost effective.
 With advanced planning, major energy and emissions reductions could be realized well in advance of the final performance standard at less cost than incremental measures over time.
+If the second CBPS cycle (2031-2033) targets are not developed by 2027, the compliance years will likely need to be adjusted to allow more lead time for improving EUIs.
 Timely visibility into building performance also informs operations and maintenance, valuations, purchasing decisions, and state progress tracking against clean buildings targets.

 Centering Equity

 Buildings with limited financial and staff resources need additional and tailored compliance support for building performance standards.
-Modifying the existing Clean Building Performance Standard to adopt and publish interim and final targets through 2050 would provide more transparency to support retrofit decisions and timing, which is particularly important for buildings with limited resources.
+Modifying the existing CBPS to adopt and publish interim and final targets through 2050 would provide more transparency to support retrofit decisions and timing, which is particularly important for buildings with limited resources.

 Key Steps & Timing